ithaka/pharos/docs/development/conventions/creating-a-release.md

 ## Publishing a release

-After pushing the commits to `main`, the [Changesets action](https://github.com/changesets/action) will create a pull request, titled `Version Packages`, with all of the package versions updated and changelogs updated.
+After pushing the commits to `main`, the [Changesets action](https://github.com/changesets/action) will create a pull request, titled **Version Packages**, with all of the package versions and changelogs updated.
 This pull request will automatically update whenever new changesets are pushed to `main`.
 When you're ready, you can merge the pull request and the action will publish the new versions to NPM for you.

 ## Manually publishing a release